nilsjor/citewise/README.md

+# citewise
-# BibTeX reference abbreviation tool implementing the ISO 4 standard
+BibTeX reference abbreviation tool implementing the ISO 4 standard

+## Background

 This tool was written out of necessity, when I was working on a conference paper and needed to "compress" the list of citations as much as possible, without removing any references or any of the required fields.

 The main purpose is to automatically prune and abbreviate journal and conference names, as well as some minor touches on other bib-fields.